To the Teacher

 Acknowledgments: I was inspired to develop this approach by Sherman Stein, Cal Crabill, and Don Chakerian's Trigonometry.

 The activities start with an introduction to the tangent ratio, which is more accessible than sine and cosine and is related to the already familiar concept of slope.
-The sine and cosine ratios follow.
-(At the Urban School of San Francisco we introduce the tangent ratio in the first semester of our Math 2 course, and the sine and cosine in the second.
+In the book, the sine and cosine ratios follow.
+(I introduced the tangent ratio in the first semester of Geometry, and the sine and cosine in the second.
 Separating them that way increases student exposure to the concepts, offers an opportunity to review, and focuses on the concepts rather than on mnemonics.)

 In any case, when you do introduce the names, you will need to address the students' question "why are we doing this when we can get the answer on the calculator?"
-For me, the answer "you can use your calculator if you want, but for these first few labs, show me that you understand the geometric basis of these ideas" has worked.
-The calculator is the method of choice if you're looking for efficiency, but the geometric representation in the circle is a powerful mental image, which will help students understand and remember the meaning of the basic trig functions.
+For me, this answer has worked: "you can use your calculator if you want, but for these first few activities, show me and show yourself that you understand the geometric basis of these ideas".
+The calculator is the method of choice if you're looking for efficiency, of course, but the geometric representation in the circle is a powerful mental image, which will help students understand and remember the meaning of the basic trig functions.
+Making the tables is also a way to explain how trig tables were used to solve these problems before the advent of calculators.

-The ten-centimeter circle is a flexible tool in the introduction of trigonometry.
+The ten-centimeter circle is a flexible tool in the introduction of trigonometry, and of course can be used to solve right-triangle trig problems from any source.
 You will no doubt find your own uses for it.
-To get you started, I include three activities -- more are available in the book, in a ready-to-duplicate format.
+To get you started, I include the first two activities here -- more are available in the book, in a ready-to-duplicate format.

 1. Slope Angles